sedaCH/RuleBasedCRM/README.md

 # RuleBasedCRM//////
-Rule Based CRM For Game Company/////
+/////Rule Based CRM For Game Company/////
 *We have users information of game company
 *Variables: Price, Source(Android/IOS), Country,Age
 *We need to create a segmentation for the users according to their purchase